|

 Two-dimensional variables

-The following are variable names that could be used in radar data,
+The following are variable names that could be used in radar data, and some of the attributes that should be present:

 - Z(time, range)